isabella232/media-analytics.en-1/help/sdk-implement/analytics-with-ott/track-app-states.md

 ## Send context data

-In addition to "State Name", you can send additional context data with each track action call.
+In addition to "State Name", you can send additional context data with each track state call.

 ### Roku